ROSHAN-basyal/SajhaNewsOnline/SETUP.md

 ### 2. Set up Database
 1. Go to your Supabase dashboard: https://supabase.com/dashboard
 2. Open the SQL Editor
-3. Copy and paste the entire content from `supabase-schema.sql`
+3. Copy and paste the entire content from `supabase-schema.sql` (includes ads + storage setup)
 4. Click "Run" to execute the SQL

 ### 3. Install and Run